 2. Aromatherapy

 Aromatherapy promotes healing and calmness through the use of essential oils.
-The oils come from multiple plants to create different fragrances, including ginger, cedarwood, and lavender.
+These oils are made from plants, including ginger, cedarwood, and lavender, to create different fragrances.

 The benefits of aromatherapy vary between patients, according to the NCI.